ImanMohi/practicejs/README.md

 # practicejs
-This is for practicing javascript
+This repository is for practicing javascript
+I am starting off with js here!